 The exhibition will show how Gibson draws upon his heritage and remixes his older works to create a visual vocabulary that explores his multi-faceted identity and the history of modernism.
 Gibson’s abstract works take inspiration from his Choctaw and Cherokee heritage, pan-Native American visual culture, alternative subcultures, and the artist’s experiences living abroad as well as popular culture.
 Striking patterned and textured works will incorporate text from poems, Gibson’s own voice, and song lyrics such as Stevie Wonder’s “Sir Duke.”

 The exhibition catalog will be available in The Shops and online in May 2018.
 It will be the first to comprehensively detail Gibson’s career and body of work.
-The exhibition is organized by the DAM and curated by John Lukavic, associate curator of Native Arts.
+The exhibition is organized by the DAM and curated by John Lukavic, curator of Native Arts.